-Pasteurized 100% full-strength fruit, fruit/vegetable, vegetable, or vegetable blend juice may be offered to meet up to 1⁄2 of the fruit or vegetable weekly lunch or breakfast requirements.
+SAY: Pasteurized 100% full-strength fruit, fruit/vegetable, vegetable, or vegetable blend juice may be offered to meet up to half of the fruit or vegetable weekly lunch or breakfast requirements.

-Dried Fruit
+SHOW SLIDE: Dried Fruit

-Whole dried fruit and whole dried fruit pieces credit at twice the volume served.
-For example, a $\frac{1}{4}$ cup of raisins contributes $\frac{1}{2}$ cup fruit toward the fruit requirement, as recommended by the Dietary Guidelines for Americans.
+SAY: Whole dried fruit and whole dried fruit pieces credit at twice the volume served.
+For example, a 1⁄4 cup of raisins contributes 1⁄2 cup fruit toward the fruit requirement, as recommended by the Dietary Guidelines for Americans.
 Dried fruit is sometimes processed with sugar to keep the fruit pieces separated.
 Although these types of products are allowed, schools must be aware of the maximum calorie limits when offering any food with added sugar as part of the reimbursable meal.